stephanieraymos/twg-github/ERRORLOG.md

 * Changed to: `onChange={(e) => setTruckManifest([e.target.files[0]])}`

 🔵 Tried uploading two files to see if that might trigger the array since there would be multiple files.
 Same error (🔴error B)

+🟠 Changed files to value in onChange

+* Changed to: `onChange={(e) => setTruckManifest([e.target.value[0]])}`

+ERROR B is no longer an issue.

+### Console on addInventory page reads:

+`{id: "", truckName: "CHECKING WITH VALUE", truckPrice: "456", truckContents: "sdf", truckManifest: Array(1)}
+id: ""
+truckContents: "sdf"
+truckManifest: ["C"]
+truckName: "CHECKING WITH VALUE"
+truckPrice: "456"
+__proto__: Object `

+# FETCH ISSUES

+## 🟡 Post request no longer working

+🔴context.js:189 POST http://143.110.225.28/api/v1/inventory/ 500 (Internal Server Error)
+postTrucks @ context.js:189

+🔴Uncaught (in promise) SyntaxError: Unexpected token < in JSON at position 1

+🟠Errors go away and posting is successful if contents + manifest (both of which are arrays) are commented out.
+The contents have not been edited on the front end.
+Edits were made on the back end to make contents + manifest an array instead of a string.

+⚪Need to figure out a way to send over the data as an array without errors